diqube/diqube/README.md

     $ echo "superuserPassword=diqube" >> server.properties

     $ java -Ddiqube.properties=server.properties -jar target/diqube-server-1-SNAPSHOT.jar

+    # For use in diqube-ui (see below):
+    $ openssl rsa -in ticket.pem -pubout -out ticket.pub.pem

 The server will then start and watch the 'data' directory inside diqube-server for any new data to be loaded (.control files).
 There is some sample data already provided.
 For more information see [Operating a cluster](/docs/OperatingCluster.md).